FabseGP/artix-install-script/README.md

     - Due to GRUB-limitations, a prompt for the passphrase will emerge twice
 - Swap-partition
 - Choice of init; dinit, openrc or runit
+- Replacing the following packages with alternatives:
+    - Replace elogind with seatd
+    - Replace networkmanager with connman
-- Replace 'default' packages - e.g. sudo - with an alternative - e.g. doas
+    - Replace sudo with doas
 - Install additional packages
+- Execute custom script after install as regular user
 - Locals and users